Who I am and how I got here

 Meet Kylie

 My journey into wellness didn’t start with credentials or certifications.
-It started with curiosity — and a deep knowing that my body wasn’t working the way it was meant to.

 My Path to Functional Work